 10 Biggest Struggles of PhD Students

 Doing a PhD is an incredibly daunting task.
 Normally at least 3 years, there are some challenges that you are almost certainly going to have to face.
 Below we look at some of the biggest (and most common) problems that PhD students encounter.
 If you are considering a PhD, or just beginning one, advanced awareness of these stresses may help you overcome them if you ever have to make their acquaintance (don't worry, we have our fingers crossed).
-Plus, knowing that they are frequently experienced and nothing out of the ordinary will hopefully provide you with some comfort.
+Plus, knowing that they are frequently experienced and nothing out of the ordinary will hopefully provide you some comfort.
 Okay, let's begin.

 One of the most common problems for PhD students is the feeling of isolation.
 PhD candidates often work alone, having few, or sometimes no other people on their project, this while friends may be working in offices and in teams, enjoying a far more social side to the 9-5.
 Predictably, this can lead to loneliness, lack of motivation, and the fear that no one understands, or can relate to the problems you are experiencing.
 As an antidote to this, it is advisable to make an effort to get into contact with other graduate students.
 There are many ways of doing this, for instance, through journal clubs, conferences, or networking.
 Being in contact with other PhD students will give you someone to talk to, moan to, and will help alleviate these disruptive and negative feelings.
-Simply breaking up the rountine(/monotony) of studying can do you a whole world of good!
+Simply breaking up the routine(/monotony) of studying can do you a whole world of good!